A lawyer can review and research your trademark to determine if it can be protected. If needed, they can also advise on changes.

 ‘Trademark’ is a general, non-legal term referring to any name, phrase, word or design that identifies goods and/or services of a business.
 ‘Registered trademark’ refers to a trademark that has been officially registered with and approved by the United States Patent and Trademark Office (USPTO).

-Trademark registration with Rocket Lawyer is simple and easy.
+Filing a registered trademark application with Rocket Lawyer is simple and easy.
 From checkout to filing typically takes about 1-2 weeks, although the exact timing depends on your specific needs and the details of your trademark.
 Need a fast turnaround?
 Please call us at (888) 627-1193.

 Here’s what to expect: